-Physicians, patients or the medical community in general may not accept or utilize any products that we or our collaborative partners may develop.
-Our ability to receive revenues and income with respect to drugs, if any, developed through the use of our technology will depend, in part, upon the extent to which reimbursement for the cost of such drugs will be available from third-party payors, such as government health administration authorities, private health care insurers, health maintenance organizations, pharmacy benefits management companies and other organizations.
-Third-party payors are increasingly disputing the prices charged for pharmaceutical products.
-If third-party reimbursement was not available or sufficient to allow profitable price levels to be maintained for drugs developed by us or our collaborative partners, it could adversely affect our business.
+Physicians, patients or the medical community in general may not accept or utilize any products that may be developed by us, or our collaborative partners.
+Our ability to receive revenues and income with respect to drugs, if any, developed through the use of our technology will depend, in part, upon the extent to which reimbursement for the cost of such drugs will be available from third-party payers, such as government health administration authorities, private health care insurers, health maintenance organizations, pharmacy benefits management companies and other organizations.
+Third-party payers are increasingly disputing the prices charged for pharmaceutical products.
+If third-party reimbursement was not available or sufficient to allow profitable price levels to be maintained for drugs developed by us, or our collaborative partners, it could adversely affect our business.

 If our products harm people, we may experience product liability claims that may not be covered by insurance.

-We face an inherent business risk of exposure to potential product liability claims in the event that drugs we develop are alleged to cause adverse effects on patients.
+We face an inherent business risk of exposure to potential product liability claims in the event that drugs, if any, developed through the use of our technology are alleged to have caused adverse effects on patients.
 Such risk exists for products being tested in human clinical trials, as well as products that receive regulatory approval for commercial sale.
-We may seek to obtain product liability insurance with respect to drugs we and/or or our collaborative partners develop.
+We may seek to obtain product liability insurance with respect to drugs developed by us, and our collaborative partners.
 However, we may not be able to obtain such insurance.
 Even if such insurance is obtainable, it may not be available at a reasonable cost or in a sufficient amount to protect us against liability.

-We may be required to perform additional clinical trials or change the labeling of our products if we or others identify side effects after our products are on the market, which could harm sales of the affected products.
-If we or others identify side effects after any of our products, if any, after they are on the market, or if manufacturing problems occur:
+We may be required to perform additional clinical trials or change the labeling of our products if we, or others, identify side effects after our products are on the market, which could harm sales of the affected products.

+If we, or others, identify side effects after any of our products, if any, after they are on the market, or if manufacturing problems occur,

-- o regulatory approval may be withdrawn; - o reformulation of our products, additional clinical trials, changes in labeling of our products may be required; - o changes to or re-approvals of our manufacturing facilities may be required; - o sales of the affected products may drop significantly; - o our reputation in the marketplace may suffer; and - o $\,$ lawsuits, including class action suits, may be brought against us.
+- o regulatory approval may be withdrawn; - o reformulation of our products, additional clinical trials, changes in labeling of our products may be required; - o changes to or re-approvals of our manufacturing facilities may be required; - o sales of the affected products may drop significantly; - o our reputation in the marketplace may suffer; and/or - o lawsuits, including class action suits, may be brought against us.